Schmidt SON light mounts

 Don't mount the lights upside down.
 Many dynamo headlights and taillights can get water inside if they're upside down, and most of the headlights are designed to project brighter light at the top of the focused beam, to give more even and safer road illumination.
 The top part of the beam is projected further down the road, therefore it needs to be brighter.
 Our headlights tend to be more expensive than many other headlights designed for use with dynamos.
 The higher prices are partly due to the superior design of the optics.
 If you mount the lights upside down, you'll end up with a headlight that doesn't even work as well as the cheapest headlights available, you've wasted your money, and you're less safe while riding because you can't see the road ahead of you as well.
 Please don't mount the lights upside down!

 Don't mount dynamo headlights or taillights upside down!
 You may think that having the light upside down makes for an interesting installation.
 You may think that it helps get the light out of the way; some place more convenient.
 Well, maybe it does, but it doesn't matter!
-When the light stops working, that's not particularly convenient, though it may be interesting.
+When the light stops working, that's not particularly convenient, though it may be interesting on a fast descent.

 What does "right side up" mean, Peter?